-The correspondence is due to the fact that $0$ is the annhilator of multiplication (i.e. $x*0=0\forall x$), so any non-zero entry $ijk$ in the output must correspond to a non-zero $ij$ in $A$ \emph{and} a non-zero $jk$ in $B$.
-Now, consider the following instead,
+The correspondence results from the fact that $0$ is the annihilator of multiplication (i.e., $x*0=0\forall x$), so any non-zero entry $ijk$ in the output must correspond to a non-zero $ij$ in $A$ \emph{and} a non-zero $jk$ in $B$.
+Consider the following instead:

 In this case, a nonzero $ijk$ in the output can result from a non-zero $ij$ in $A$ \emph{or} a non-zero $jk$ in $B$.
-In traditional relational algebra where relations are over infinite domains, this kind of disjunction would result in an infinite relation.
-However, tensors have finite dimensions, so we can introduce relations that represent the finite domains of each index, e.g. $D_i=\{1,...,n_i\}$.
-This allows us to represent the index relation of the output as,
+In traditional relational algebra, where relations are over infinite domains, this kind of disjunction would result in an infinite relation.
+However, tensors have finite dimensions, so we can introduce relations that represent the finite domains of each index, e.g., $D_i=\{1,...,n_i\}$.
+This lets us represent the index relation of the output as

-Lastly, we can translate aggregations to the tensor setting as projection operations.
-If we have the following statement,
+Finally, we can translate aggregations to the tensor setting as projection operations.
+Given the statement

-We can express the non-zeros entries of $C$ as,
+we can express the non-zeros entries of $C$ as